hi-radik/hi-radik/README.md

 </div>

 ### :man_technologist: About Me:
-I am a Frontend Developer from Russia.
+I am a Frontend Developer.

 - :telescope: I do Web Design, Frontend and a little bit of Backend.